MarcoLardelli/sailss/README.md

 # Citing SAILSS

-The SAILSS software suite was initially developed by Marco Lardelli.
+The SAILSS software library was initially developed by Marco Lardelli.
 If you find SAILSS useful in your research and wish to cite it, please use the following BibTex entry: